-LAFCO staff will provide information concerning the location of DUCs.
-The MSR report will include recommended determinations for each local agency covered in the report.
+LAFCO staff will provide information concerning the location of disadvantaged communities.
+The MSR report will include recommended determinations for the local agencies covered in the report.

 California Government Code §56425 requires LAFCO, when determining an SOI, to prepare and adopt a written statement of determination for each local agency regarding the following: